bytefish/bytefish.de/blog/aspnetcore_rebac.md

 }
 ```

-All specific exceptions should then derive from the `ApplicationErrorException`, such as the `EntityUnauthorizedAccessException`.
+All specific exceptions in the application then derive from the `ApplicationErrorException`, such as an `EntityUnauthorizedAccessException`.

 The `EntityUnauthorizedAccessException` is thrown when you try to access an entity you are not authorized to access.
 To investigate
 such issues, the exception contains all required data, such as the Entity to be accessed and the User ID.